About Group Psychotherapy

 An individual’s typical interpersonal behaviors attitudes and interactional patterns come to life within the context of the controlled learning environment of a psychotherapy group.
 Constructive input and feedback from other group members and the leader provides members with the rare opportunity to see and understand themselves through the eyes of others.
 Members come to recognize the difference between effective and less effective forms of communication and relationship building.
 Members find safety in being part of a cohesive unit.
 They provide and receive helpful feedback and learn new ways of addressing their interpersonal needs.
 Through this learning process members can enhance self-expression, increase self-esteem, and learn how best to be helpful to others.

-Adult Interpersonal Group Tuesdays 5pm – 6.15pm.
+Adult Interpersonal Group meets Tuesdays 2pm – 3.15 in person

 An ongoing, longterm, mixed gender psychotherapy group for men and women 30 – 60 years old who struggle with any, some or all of the following: excessive social anxiety, chronic depression, social isolation, sexuality, relationship problems, and difficulties attaining career or work goals.